Privacy Notice

 What Sources of California Personal Information We Collect

-We may collect or obtain California Personal Information from the sources described in the What Information Do We Collect From You?
+We may collect California Personal Information from the sources described in the What Information Do We Collect From You?
 Section above.

 Disclosures of California Personal Information for a Business Purpose